Media in the Tampa Bay area: Newspapers and magazines

 The Tampa Bay area is also served by a variety of regional newspapers and weeklies.
 La Gaceta is a weekly trilingual (English, Spanish and Italian) newspaper published in Tampa's historic Ybor City since 1922.
 Two newspapers serve the local black community: the Florida Sentinel Bulletin (Tampa) and The Weekly Challenger (St. Petersburg).
 Creative Loafing Tampa (also known for a time as the Weekly Planet) is the area's primary alternative weekly.
 The Oracle serves the University of South Florida and its surrounding community.
 The Tampa Bay Business Journal is the region's business publication of record.
 The Osprey Observer is a weekly that serves East Hillsborough County with five separate publications, three of which carry the Osprey Observer moniker and a fourth, The Christian Voice that is distributed through local churches.
 Some lesser-known papers include Tampa Bay Newspapers TBNWeekly and the Tampa Bay Informer.

+In addition to regional outlets based in Tampa, St. Pete Rising and St. Pete Catalyst are digital news publications that focus specifically on St. Petersburg and the greater Pinellas County area.

 Several print magazines serve the Tampa Bay area.
 Tampa Bay Magazine, established in 1986, is printed monthly and features dining and entertainment content.
 Tampa Bay Parenting Magazine was established in 2007, and it features content for and about local families.

-Several cities outside the Tampa-St. Petersburg core but within the Tampa Bay media market have smaller-circulation daily newspapers with overlapping coverage and distribution areas.
+Several cities outside the Tampa–St. Petersburg core but within the Tampa Bay media market have smaller-circulation daily newspapers with overlapping coverage and distribution areas.
 They include The Bradenton Herald, Sarasota Herald-Tribune, The Ledger of Lakeland, The News-Chief of Winter Haven (published by The Ledger), the Citrus County Chronicle (based in Inverness), and previously Hernando Today (based in Brooksville) as well as Highlands Today (based in Sebring).
 Both of the Today newspapers were published by The Tampa Tribune.
 Hernando Today was shuttered by the Tribune in 2014; Highlands Today was briefly continued by the Times before being sold and merged into the Highlands News Sun.

 Television

-The Tampa Bay area is the nation's 11th-largest TV market and largest TV Market(DMA) in the state of Florida, according to Nielsen Media Research, with 1,822,550 TV households.
+The Tampa Bay area is the nation's 11th-largest TV market and largest TV Market(DMA) in the state of Florida, according to Nielsen Media Research, with 1,859,820 TV households.

 Fourteen television stations serve the region (network O&O's in bold):